hellosign/hellosign-openapi/sdks/dotnet/docs/FaxApi.md

         var faxApi = new FaxApi(config);

+        var files = new List<Stream> {
+            new FileStream(
+                "./example_fax.pdf",
+                FileMode.Open,
+                FileAccess.Read,
+                FileShare.Read
+            )
+        };

-        var data = new FaxCreateRequest(
+        var data = new FaxSendRequest(
-            file: "<form-data file upload>",
-            test_mode: "1",
+            files: files,
+            testMode: true,
-            to: 16690000001,
+            to: "16690000001",
-            from: 16690000000,
+            from: "16690000000",
-            cover_page_to: "Jill Fax",
+            coverPageTo: "Jill Fax",
-            cover_page_message: "I'm sending you a fax!",
+            coverPageMessage: "I'm sending you a fax!",
-            cover_page_from: "Faxer Faxerson",
+            coverPageFrom: "Faxer Faxerson",
-            title: "This is what the fax is about!"
+            title: "This is what the fax is about!", );
-        );

         try
         {
-            var result = faxApi.FaxCreate(data);
+            var result = faxApi.FaxSend(data);
             Console.WriteLine(result);
         }
         catch (ApiException e)